MIE8299 - SECTION 1 - INTRODUCTION AND THE SPIRIT OF MOTIVATIONAL INTERVIEWING

 Clinicians bring expertise from their field; substance use, health behaviors, vocational rehabilitation, and others.
 The clinician likely also has knowledge of relevant research, the agency’s programs and policies, and the interventions associated with evidence-based practice.
 Additionally, the clinician has been witness to other clients making behavioral changes similar to the one being sought by the client in front of us.

-In a collaborative, MI-spirited interaction, the therapist is tasked with making a concerted effort not to influence a client’s directed change when the clinician cannot in full confidence state that the change their guiding them towards is undoubtedly in the client’s best interest.
+In a collaborative, MI-spirited interaction, the therapist is tasked with making a concerted effort not to influence a client’s directed change when the clinician cannot in full confidence state that the change they're guiding them towards is undoubtedly in the client’s best interest.
 Equipoise, which is defined as a balance of forces or interests, speaks to the ethical guidance a clinician relies on when faced with situations such as whether a client is exploring ambivalence related to making a large purchase, having an abortion, or deciding whether or not to leave their significant other.
 MI clinicians are asked to be compassionate in their use of MI, knowing that their interventions are evidenced to affect change.

 Acceptance is composed of four distinct individual elements: 1) absolute worth, 2) accurate empathy, 3) autonomy support, and 4) affirmation.
 Absolute worth speaks to the importance of valuing the inherent worth of an individual.
 Absolute worth is in contrast with judgment, where conditions are placed on an individual’s worth.
 Clinically, this judgment can be influenced by the practitioner’s world-view, limiting the value placed on one’s individuality and lived experience.